Shephelah: History and archaeology

 Archaeological surveys in the Shephelah have found evidence of habitation during the Late Bronze period.
 During the early Iron Age, the population of what has been widely believed to be a Canaanite enclave between the rising centres of both coastal Philistia and the Israelite/Judahite highlands, went into decline, though a string of settlements survived on the eastern edge.
 In the Iron Age IIA–B, population growth resumed and by the 8th century BCE it was densely populated, not so much by natural growth but as a result of incoming settlers, beginning with the short-lived settlement at Khirbet Qeiyafa.
 The overall estimated numbers for inhabitants range from 50,000 to 100,000, over numerous sites such as Tel Lachish, Azekah, Tel Burna, Tel Zayit, Khirbet el-Qom, Tel Erani, Tel Harasim and Tel Nagila.
 This colonization, together with the inhabitants of the Canaanite enclave, identified with the highland Israelite/Judahite culture, and its expansion coincides with the decline of Philistia.
 In the 8th century BCE, the Shephelah was the most densely populated region in the Kingdom of Judah, but most excavated sites in the region were destroyed during the Assyrian invasion of 701 BCE, leaving the area largely depopulated in the following century.

 During the decline and ultimate destruction of Judah by the Neo-Babylonian Empire in 587 BCE, the region was taken over gradually by the Edomites and it became the core of what was known in Greek as Idumea.
 The Shephela flourished during the Hellenistic period, was strongly affected by the First Jewish–Roman War (66–70) and was largely depopulated of Jews as a result of the Bar Kokhba revolt (132–136).
 It flourished again in the Byzantine period and was the scene of one of the major battles during the Muslim conquest of the Levant of the 7th century.

+During the late Mamluk and early Ottoman periods, the Shephelah underwent a marked reorganization of settlement patterns, characterized by the contraction of permanent villages and the increased use of marginal landscapes for seasonal habitation, pastoralism, and limited agriculture.
+Archaeological evidence from sites such as Horvat Midras (Khirbet Drūsye) and Khirbet Beit Lei indicates that abandoned ancient ruins were reused as temporary shelters and activity areas, reflecting adaptive strategies in a landscape shaped by political instability, changing administrative control, and security concerns.
+Archaeological evidence from Horvat Midras includes a rare mold for casting lead musket balls, found concealed within a roughly built wall of a temporary structure dating to the late sixteenth or seventeenth century.
+The find indicates local production of ammunition and reflects the need for personal security in a rural landscape marked by instability and reduced administrative presence.
+Such evidence illustrates how communities in the Shephelah adapted to changing conditions through seasonal occupation and self-reliance during the Ottoman era.